alitnk/monopay/examples/express-example/README.md

-# Example using express.js and javascript
+# Example using Express and JavaScript

 We have two routes in this example:

-1. `/purchase` route, that will redirect the user to the gateway
+1. `/purchase`: requests the payment and then sends the user to the payment gateway
-2. `/callback` route, that will get the data from the service and verify it
+2. `/callback`: receives the data from the gateway and verifies it

-To test using this example, you can use ngrok.com and add your ngrok url to the `.env` file.
+To test using this example with SSL, you can use ngrok.com and add your ngrok url to the `.env` file.

-This exmaple uses Zibal on `sandbox` mode.